 I almost became a pastry chef when I first moved to NYC.
 I've always loved baking and when I moved here I took a 100-hour French Pastry course and a 20-hour artisanal bread course from the French Culinary Institute.
 I came very close to enrolling in their professional program but decided that the chef life was a little too grueling for me.
 Plus, I wanted to keep baking and pastry as a fun at-home passion and not get sick of all my favorite goodies!

-I am a Brandi Carlile fan girl and have seen her live in concert over a dozen times.
+I am a Brandi Carlile fan girl and have seen her live in concert over twenty times.
 I did NOT take this photo, but it would be a dream come true situation to be able to photograph her.
 If you have the connections to make that happen, I would basically give you free photo shoots for life!
 Just putting this out into the universe...

 My dad was a dolphin trainer in Key Largo in the 60s.
 He met my mom in London when he escorted two dolphins to the London Dolphinarium, where my mom was working as a show girl at the time.
 She ran off with him to the Keys and the rest is history.
 The other unusual job my dad has had: pollen collector.
 For most of my life, he ran a business where he harvested pollen, cleaned it, and then sold it to pharmaceutical companies to use in medications.
 It was always so hard to explain at school!